From idea to investment: essential legal steps for startup founders

 No founder ever said their favorite part of building a company was reading shareholder agreements.
 But if you want your startup to be investable and resilient, the legal basics matter just as much as your technology and go-to-market strategy.

-Thinking of your legal work as a staged journey – from incorporation and founder vesting to IP, funding instruments and beyond – helps you prioritize what to tackle when.
+Thinking of your legal work as a staged journey helps you prioritize what to tackle when, from incorporation and founder vesting to IP, first hires, angel investment and beyond.
 And treating lawyers as partners on that journey, rather than last-minute firefighters, can save you time, equity and stress.

 Want to learn more about startup legal essentials?